MartinThoma/phlasch/.github/README.md

 - **PHLASCH_STATS_LIST_URL**

-  The url on which you can list the stats of all links.
+  The url on which the users can list the stats of all links.

   Default: stats/list